AMKID -- a large KID-based camera at the APEX telescope: Instrument early results

 where $NEFD_{eff}$ is the median of the measured NEFD, ${N_{eff}}$ is the effective pixel number of the instrument, and T$_{atm}$ is the atmospheric transmission.
-The array size $D=15''$ accounts for the need of extending the area to be mapped to get homogenous noise coverage at the edges of the map.
-The sampling factor ($f_{sam}$) is usually set to two to obtain Nyquist sampled maps.
-Finally the beam area ($A_{beam}$) can be easily calculated from instrument nominal beam size (17'').
-Using this formula the instrument mapping speed can be calculated as 25mJy (including 25\% overhead) per square degree in an hour integration when operating under nominal weather conditions of 0.5mm PWV. \\ As an example we show in Fig \ref{NGC4945} an image of the nearby (3.8\,Mpc) starburst galaxy NGC4945 obtained in 2~hours on source integration time \citep[compare with][]{Weiss_2008}) as well as the high-redshift dusty starforming galaxy SPT0311-58 at z=6.9 \citep{Strandet_2017} with an on-source integration time of 2~hours.
-Results indicate that the AMKID-LFA is 3.8~times faster as LABOCA at APEX when mapping extended sources.
-When comparing both instruments it is important to consider the different instrument architectures, as while AMKID is a single polarization oversampled array (1.2F$\lambda$) covering a square field-of-view of 15', LABOCA was a dual polarization horn coupled array (2.5F$\lambda$) with 290 detectors over a circular 12' field-of-view.
-For discussion on the subject the reader can refer to \cite{Griffin_2002}. \\ The AMKID data can be processed using the {\it MARS} software package. {\it MARS} builds up on the Bolometer array data Analysis (BOA) software package developed for LABOCA data reduction, but its design has been changed to support parallel data processing on multi-core machines as well as including all specific AMKID reduction and calibration steps described here.\\
+The array size $\Delta=15.3'$ accounts for extending the mapping area to ensure homogeneous noise coverage at the edges of the map.
+The sampling factor ($f_{sam}$) is usually set to 2 to obtain Nyquist-sampled maps.
+Finally, the beam area ($A_{beam}$) can be easily calculated from the instrument's nominal beam size (17'').
+Using this formula the instrument mapping speed can be calculated as 25mJy (including 25\% overhead) per square degree per hour of integration under nominal weather conditions of 1.0~mm PWV.